Barcelona or Madrid?

 But no matter what your opinion is, one thing that is definite is that both cities are very, very different.
 And those differences are probably why you prefer one city over another.

 Barcelona is an old city, dating back over 2000 years.
 You see that in districts such as the Gothic Quarter and El Born.
-You also see 19th century grandeur in L’Eixample Neighborhood which reminds me somewhat of Paris.
+You also see it in newer parts of the city, such as in the 19th century grandeur in L’Eixample Neighborhood (which reminds me somewhat of Paris.

 But Barcelona is probably best known for its modernist architecture.
 The Sagrada Familia is the signature piece, a basilica built by Antoni Gaudí (Barcelona’s favorite architect).
 But there’s more than just Gaudi, there’s Lluís Domènech i Montaner as well as Puig i Cadafalch.
 Together they produce UNESCO sites such as Casa Batlló, Casa Milá, Park Güell, Hospital de la Santa Creu i Sant Pau and Palau de la Música Catalana.

 Barcelona is very much a tourist city with all the side effects of being a tourist city: hordes of tourists, high prices, and lots of pickpockets (I personally know 3 people who’ve been pickpocketed in Barcelona.
 It was the first thing we were warned about when checking into our hotel).

 Madrid is a modern city* with most of its architecture dating from the 19th century.
 While Barcelona had Catalan Modernisme, Madrid had a mix of styles in including Art Deco, Neo-Plateresque, and “Eclecticism”.
 Madrid is a city of wide boulevards, high buildings and large squares.

 Madrid has lots to see but overall doesn’t have the big name attractions or the quantity of attractions that Barcelona has.
 Highlights include the Prado museum, Plaza Mayor, the Royal Palace, and Retiro Park.
 Madrid also has some great art museums.

 While there is tourism in Madrid, significant tourism in fact, it doesn’t attract international tourists the same way Barcelona does.
 It means prices are lower and lines thinner.

 So which city would I choose?